ThirdCommand/GEOWars/README.md

 - [ ] Grid Warping Effect

 # Architecture
-This is the original archetecture before the game engine refactor listed above
+This is the original archetecture that was proposed before I ported the game over to my game engine
 ## Game managment
 game_view.js: listens for user input and commands game.js to reposition and render things. game.js: stores every visible element, commands them to render when asked, detects collisions.